This website uses cookies to ensure you get the best experience.

 Direct ADO buses from Tulum to Bacalar run very frequently.
 Travel time is around 3 hours.

-How long should I at least stay in Bacalar?
+How Long Should I Stay in Bacalar?

 We suggest staying in Bacalar for at least one full day: The lagoon itself presents so many highlights and you shouldn’t miss out on relaxing at one of the many gorgeous beach clubs.